mick-io/convert2Roman/README.md

 # Convert2Roman

-Integer to roman numeral converter with type definitions files included.
+An integer to roman numeral converter with type definitions files included.

 ## Getting Started